 Harrison still carries guilt for the way she treated her daughter when she first came out as trans at the age of 11.
-"Vikki was born a boy, and from a young age would wear high heels and nighties.
+"Vikki was born Reece, and from a young age would wear high heels and nightgowns.
 I thought it was just a phase and I was horrible at first, I have to admit that.
-We’re from a working class community and I had nowhere to learn," she says.
-But "later on, it became obvious to me she was a woman, and I supported her 100 percent – she was my baby.
+We’re from a working-class community and I had nowhere to learn," she says.
+But "later on, it became obvious to me she was a woman, and I supported her 100 percent—she was my baby.
 We became best friends.
-The tables turned, and when people would shout abuse at her I would shout something back."
+The tables turned, and when people would insult her, I would shout something back."

-Through social services, Vikki won a referral to a hospital in London, but they were unable to treat her while she was still taking drugs – a coping mechanism for her manic depression.
+Through social services, Vikki won a referral to a hospital in London, but they were unable to treat her while she was still taking drugs—a coping mechanism for her manic depression.
 On disability benefits and unemployed, Vikki would occasionally steal from shops to support herself.
-A family acquaintance accused her of stealing a mobile phone – something Vikki always denied – and she was subsequently arrested.
-When she violated the terms of her bail, she ended up in prison – a men's prison.
+A family acquaintance accused her of stealing a cell phone—something Vikki always denied—and she was subsequently arrested.
+When she violated the terms of her bail, she ended up in prison—a men's prison.

 "They wouldn’t let her go to a women’s prison as she didn’t have the right papers [a gender recognition certificate]," says Harrison, still baffled by the decision.
-"She was depressed, coming off drugs and in a really vulnerable state.
-She told me: 'Mum, if I go there, they will bring me out in a box.'"
+"She was depressed, coming off drugs, and in a really vulnerable state.
+She told me: 'Mom, if I go there, they will bring me out in a box.'"

-Vikki hung herself in her cell on the evening of Friday the 13th of November, 2015.
-At the inquest into her death, HMP Leeds prison was described as understaffed, chaotic and in a poor state of repair.
+Vikki hung herself in her cell on the evening of Friday, November 13, 2015.
+At the inquest into her death, HMP Leeds prison was described as understaffed, chaotic, and in a poor state of repair.
 In fact, it took guards longer to spot Vikki’s body as the light in her cell had stopped working.
 The inquest ruled Vikki had been neglected by the NHS and an "unprofessional" prison service.
 "Our prison system is broken for trans people," adds Harrison.
 "Vikki would give you her heart.
 I miss talking to her."

 Synestra De Courcy, 23

 At 12, Synestra De Courcy came out as gay.
-By the time she was 18, she had realised she wanted to undergo gender affirming surgery.
-Almost instantly, Synestra encountered hostility from her local GP, according to her mother, 50-year-old Amanda de Courcy.
+By the time she was 18, she had realized she wanted to undergo gender-affirming surgery.
+Almost instantly, Synestra encountered hostility from her local doctor, according to her mother, 50-year-old Amanda de Courcy.

 "They kept turning her down for referrals and she became very despondent,” Amanda says.
-"They put every single obstacle they could in our way; the idea of Syn simply wasn’t palatable for most GPs."
-While studying cosmetic science at London's University of the Arts, Synestra, a straight-A student, turned to sex work as a way to fund her transition privately.
+"They put every single obstacle they could in our way; the idea of Syn simply wasn’t palatable for most doctors."
+While studying cosmetic science at London's University of the Arts, Syenstra, a straight-A student, turned to sex work as a way to fund her transition privately.

 As a high-class escort, indulging in drugs with clients came with the territory.
 And, much like Vikki, Synestra used recreational drugs as a way to cope with her increasing depression.
-With the money she earned through sex work, Synestra spent £25,000 on her transition over a four-year-period.
-This included a boob job, a lip lift and paying £500 a month for hormones imported from India.
+With the money she earned through sex work, Synestra spent £25,000 [$35,000] on her transition over a four-year period.
+This included a boob job, a lip lift, and paying £500 [$700] a month for hormones imported from India.
 "It wasn’t a safe way of getting them," adds Amanda, "but, as I later learned, she had completely lost faith in the NHS."

-On the night of the 25th of July, 2015, Synestra went to London’s drag club WayOut with her partner before moving to a house party.
-During the course of the night, Synestra took cocaine and mephedrone, as well as drinking neat vodka.
-The next day she was found unconscious with no pulse.
+On the night of July 25, 2015, Synestra went to London’s drag club WayOut with her partner before moving to a house party.
+During the course of the night, Synestra took cocaine and mephedrone, as well as drinking vodka.
+The next day, she was found unconscious with no pulse.
 She was dead by the following evening.

 Having been subjected to "sensationalist" reporting by journalists in the past, *Ellen's family have asked for her identity to be protected due to fears of intrusion.
 Therefore, names and details have been changed.

-Ellen didn't come out as trans until the age of 25, but her work made it clear she could use the female toilets and her family provided her with the "strongest support network possible".
+Ellen didn't come out as trans until the age of 25, but her work made it clear she could use the female bathrooms and her family provided her with the "strongest support network possible."

 It took Ellen two years to get a referral to see a surgeon, and she began taking hormonal drugs ahead of gender reassignment surgery.
-However, her sister, Susan, believes Ellen still didn’t have enough access to counselling outside the family "in order to come to terms with the difficulties of experiencing a second puberty".
+However, her sister, Susan, believes Ellen still didn’t have enough access to counseling outside the family "in order to come to terms with the difficulties of experiencing a second puberty."
 Ellen also lived alone, naturally bottling up a lot of her emotions.

-One day, Susan received a worrying text message from Ellen, which came "completely out of the blue", and when police went round to her flat they found her dead.
+One day, Susan received a worrying text message from Ellen, which came "completely out of the blue," and when police went around to her apartment, they found her dead.
 Susan adds: "I just wish people could see beyond what people look like and remember there’s a person inside who feels pain just like the rest of us.
 If people were nicer to one another, well, maybe she would still be alive."

-Green claims that even trans people referred to a surgeon still face years until they are finally seen – a period in which they receive no counselling: "Frankly, the Tavistock Gender Identity Service [the largest and oldest gender clinic in the UK] is struggling to cope with demand," she says – something Amanda de Courcy agrees with.
-Had Synestra lived (she would now be 25), Amanda speculates she would have ended up spending a total of £50,000 on private gender reassignment surgery.
+Green claims that even trans people referred to a surgeon still face years until they are finally seen —a period in which they receive no counseling: "Frankly, the Tavistock Gender Identity Service [the largest and oldest gender clinic in the UK] is struggling to cope with demand," she says—something Amanda de Courcy agrees with.
+Had Synestra lived (she would now be 25), Amanda speculates she would have ended up spending a total of £50,000 [$70,000] on private gender reassignment surgery.

-"Synestra died on the 26th of July and we her got referral through our letterbox on the 4th of August," says Amanda.
+"Synestra died on July 26, and we got referral through our mailbox on August 4," says Amanda.
 "But I was told from surgeons [after her death] that she would have waited at least another year.
 She simply couldn't wait that long."

-The interviewees in this piece asked that we spread awareness for the following charities and organisations:
+The interviewees in this piece asked that we spread awareness for the following charities and organizations:

-- Tranzwiki, a website set up by trans and gender non-conforming charity GIRES which lists all of the local organisations in the UK currently fighting for trans rights.
+- Tranzwiki, a website set up by trans and gender nonconforming charity GIRES which lists all of the local organizations in the UK currently fighting for trans rights.

-- Gendered Intelligence, a non-profit organisation that specialises in helping trans youth and setting up creative workshops.
+- Gendered Intelligence, a nonprofit organization that specializes in helping trans youth and setting up creative workshops.

 - Mermaids UK, a charity set up to provide support for the trans community.

-- Magic City Acceptance Center, a safe space for LGBT youth between 13-24 based in Birmingham, Alabama.
+- Magic City Acceptance Center, a safe space for LGBTQ youth between the ages of 13 and 24 based in Birmingham, Alabama.